BSFishy/homelab/README.md

   - [x] Extend bootstrap tool to automatically set up the Cloudflare tunnel if desired
   - [x] Make bootstrap process negotiate port numbers then output something for reference on port numbers
+  - [ ] Track services and set them up in pihole and nginx